arshg285/Media-Recommendation-Model/README.md

 - Sorted results based on user input/selection for rank-by
 - Saved dataframe as a webpage
 - Displayed the results with message including reminder of user's chosen keywords and html table
+- Added docstrings to functions
+- Prepared outlines for all project presentations

 ## What is "Lights, Camera, Python!"?